 Getting Around Camp

 The main locations of camp are a mix of close together and spread out.
-The cabins, ritual hall, shower house, and tenting area are all fairly close.
-The dining hall is roughly a ten minute stroll/roll from this location on a flatish road.
-The pool shower-house (with roll-in shower option) is in between these two spots.
-We will have an accessibility car available for folks that need to be driven between any locations.
+The cabins, dining hall, bathhouse, and tenting area are all fairly close.
+The ritual hall is roughly a ten minute stroll/roll from this location on the road with a hill mentioned above.

-There are numerous areas outside of the locations we will be using that are not as accessible, including a network of rougher trails.
+There are numerous areas outside of the main camp locations on site that are not as accessible, including a network of rougher trails.

 Covid-19